PSD2 Compliance Guide for Merchants

 - Enhanced security.

 When we talk about security, we mean a specific set of guidelines called Strong Customer Authentication (SCA).
-Any company operating online in the EEA region must comply with these standards; if not, the effects will be far-reaching.
+Any company operating online in the EEA region must comply with these standards.
+If not, the effects will be far-reaching.

-When did Strong Customer Authentication Take Effect?
+When Did Strong Customer Authentication Take Effect?

 On September 14, 2019, PSD2’s Strong Customer Authentication (SCA) requirements went into effect.
 Later, because of industry unreadiness, the European Banking Authority pushed the deadline to December 31, 2020.
 So far, all EEA member states have implemented mandatory PSD2 SCA compliance.
 The UK’s deadline for full implementation was March 14, 2022.

-PSD2 (PSD2 meaning – European legislation that forces payment services to strengthen customer authentication) was proposed in 2013 and officially adopted by the European Parliament and the Council of the European Union in 2015.
+PSD2 (PSD2 meaning – European legislation that forces payment services to strengthen customer authentication) was proposed in 2013.
+It was officially adopted by the European Parliament and the Council of the European Union in 2015.
 PSD2 replaced the previous Payment Services Directive (PSD), which was introduced in 2007.
-PSD2 was initially scheduled to come into effect in January 2018, but the deadline was later extended to September 2019 to allow more time for implementation.
-Since then, PSD2 has been gradually implemented across the European Union, with some countries adopting it earlier than others.

 As of 2021, PSD2 is fully implemented across all 27 EU member states, as well as Norway, Iceland, and Liechtenstein, which are part of the European Economic Area.
 The regulation applies to all payment service providers operating within the EU, including banks, payment institutions, and e-money institutions.

-One of the most significant changes introduced by PSD2 is the requirement for banks to allow third-party providers to access their customers’ account information and payment initiation services through open APIs (Application Programming Interfaces).
 However, with the increased access to customer data and payment initiation services, there was also a risk of increased fraud and security breaches.
 Therefore, to address these concerns, PSD2 introduced another requirement called Strong Customer Authentication (SCA).

-Under PSD2, consumers have greater control over their payment transactions, as they can choose to authorize third-party providers to access their account information and initiate payments on their behalf.
+Under PSD2, consumers have greater control over their payment transactions.
+They can choose to authorize third-party providers to access their account information and initiate payments on their behalf.
 This has led to increased innovation in the payments market, as well as improved security standards and consumer protection.
-However, it has also posed challenges for some payment service providers, particularly smaller ones who may struggle to meet the requirements for SCA.

 How Does Strong Customer Authentication Work?